Phenomenology of extended multiHiggs doublet models with $S_4$ family symmetry: Scalar sector

-\item We have included in figure 7 the exclusion curves from the XENONnT and the LUX-ZEPLIN experiments.
-We have clarified in the text that the conclusion that the DM candidate must be greater than $\sim 10$ TeV has been drawn from the consistency of the observables considered in the composite log-likelihood function defined in equation 78.
-We have refocus the discussion of the plots in this figure.
+As discussed earlier, most analysis in the matter sector have negligible impact in the phenomenology of the scalar and dark matter sectors considered here.
+For this reason, we do not consider constraints arising from both FCNC and CKM fits simultaneously with the ones from the log-likelihood observables defined in Eq. \eqref{likeScalar}.
+Moreover, the consistency of this analysis of the scalar sector with that of the previous sections is ensured since in the latter case the alignment limit is explicitly assumed while in the former it is enforced by the likelihood $\log {\mathcal L}_{\text{Higgs}}$ present in the above same equation.
+In a similar manner, the observables studied in the previous sections can be regarded as weakly correlated with the considered observables in the dark sector (see next section), such as the relic abundance which depends on annihilation cross sections that are dominated by channels involving the heaviest fermion family or the gauge bosons, or DM-nucleon dispersion cross sections which are not sensitive to details of the quark masses or mixings, but rather to the values of the measured nucleon masses and nuclear form factors.

-\item As discussed in an earlier point, most analysis in the matter sector have negligible impact in the phenomenology of the scalar and dark matter sectors considered in this analysis.
-For this reason, we do not consider constraints such as FCNC or from CKM fits simultaneously with the ones from the log-likelihood observables defined in equation 78.
-Moreover, the consistency of the analysis in the scalar sector with that of the previous sections is ensured since in the latter case the alignment limit is explicitly assumed while in the former it is enforced by the likelihood $\log {\mathcal L}_{\text{Higgs}}$ present in equations 75 and 78.
-In a similar manner, the considered observables in the dark sector, such as the relic abundance, depends on annihilation cross sections which are dominated by channels involving the heaviest fermion family or the gauge bosons, while DM-nucleon dispersion cross sections are not sensitive to details of the quark masses or mixings, but rather to the values of the measured nucleon masses and nuclear form factors.
-We have included this discusion in the revised version of our manuscript.
+For the likelihood $\log {\mathcal L}_{\text{ATLAS}}$ which implements the public data from the ATLAS search mentioned before we make use of the capabilities of \texttt{HiggsBounds} \cite{Bechtle:2015pma,Bechtle:2020pkv}, whilst for the likelihood regarding the branching ratio of the SM-like Higgs into two photons we use the experimental value~\cite{ParticleDataGroup:2024cfk}: